“When I have a car, I’ll finally be happy!”

 “When I write a book, I’ll finally be happy!”

-All of the goals listed above have been accomplished.
-And while reaching each landmark produced brief bursts of enjoyment ... those feelings were gone a few days later.
+Each goal listed above has been achieved.
+And while clearing each hurdle produced brief bursts of enjoyment … those moments were short lived.

-I am not alone in this thinking.
-We tell ourselves when we get a promotion, make more money, have more power - life will be good.
+I’m not alone in my thinking.
+We assume when we get a promotion, date the right person, make more money - life will be good.
 Yet in most cases, we return to our natural level of well-being shortly after reaching our destination.

-One of the best books written about the pursuit of happiness is Happier by Tal Ben-Shahar.
-In his book, Ben-Shahar outlines the four distinct happiness archetypes - which are patterns of attitudes and behaviors all humans possess.
-Those archetypes are as follows: Hedonism, Rat Race, Nihilism, and Happiness.
+One my favorite books about the psychology of happiness is Happier by Tal Ben-Shahar.
+In his book, Ben-Shahar outlines four distinct happiness archetypes, which are default attitudes towards happiness that all humans possess.
+Those archetypes are Hedonism, Rat Race, Nihilism, and Happiness.

-Self-Indulgence Mindset: Do you focus on enjoying the present while ignoring the potential future negative consequences of your actions?
-Like Veruca Salt in the classic "I want it now!" scene from Willy Wonka & the Chocolate Factory, today's instant gratification culture reinforces this mindset.
-True accomplishment takes time, yet humans are conditioned to forego future benefits in order to obtain immediate hits of satisfaction.
+Self-Indulgence Mindset: Do you focus on immediate pleasure while completely ignoring the future consequences of your actions?
+True accomplishment takes time, yet humans are conditioned to forego future benefits in exchange for quick hits of satisfaction in the form of objects, food, activities, and entertainment.
+Like Veruca Salt in the classic "I want it now!" scene from Willy Wonka & the Chocolate Factory, today's instant gratification culture reinforces the hedonist mindset.

 Woe Is Me Mindset: Do you struggle enjoying the present moment while also lacking a sense of future purpose?
 If self-indulgence describes living in the present, and rat-race describes living for the future, woe is me describes living in the past.
-Rather than imagine a prosperous future, society tells us past circumstances are to blame for our situation.
-Unfortunately, many people in today's world are chained to past failures.
+Rather than believe they control their destiny, many people stubbornly blame past circumstances for their lack of personal and professional advancement.

 Fulfillment Mindset: Do you participate in activities that bring you present enjoyment while also leading to a fulfilling future?
-To feel optimal levels of happiness, people should spend as much time as possible engaged in activities that provide both present and future gains.
-While society says you can't have it both ways, people who learn how to simultaneously live for today while building a foundation for tomorrow live the happiest lives.
+To feel optimal levels of happiness, people should identify and engage in actions that provide both present enjoyment and future gains.
+According to Ben-Shahar, people who embed these activities into their daily and weekly routines live the happiest lives.

 Also, understand these are mindsets - not actual people.
 To varying degrees, we all possess characteristics of all four mindsets.
 For example, many educational leaders (myself included) get stuck in the rat race mindset: "When I reach the next level of leadership - I'll finally be happy!" they say.
 However, three months into their "dream job," they discover their general happiness is no different than before.

 Unfortunately, humans are bad at predicting future happiness.
-In Stumbling on Happiness, Dan Gilbert writes that because we do not take time to reflect on our experiences, we are bad at predicting our future emotional states.
-Although we all want to be happy, we struggle to forecast what will bring true happiness.
+In Stumbling on Happiness, Dan Gilbert suggests that we are bad at predicting our future emotional states because we rarely reflect on the emotions that accompany recent experiences.
+Whereas we assume a particular activity will produce happiness, these predictions are often inaccurate.

-One of the most common mistakes people make is the desire to fill free time with passive relaxation.
+For example, people regularly associate passive relaxation with happiness.
 "I can't wait to lay around and do nothing on Saturday!" is a statement we have all made.
-However, after a day of laying on the couch, watching television, eating junk food, and scrolling through our phones, we typically find very little happiness.
-Instead, we feel tired, agitated, and anxious.
+However - after a day of laying on the couch, watching television, eating junk food, and scrolling through our phones – we often feel fatigued and anxious as opposed to refreshed and peaceful.

 Another common mistake is overestimating the enjoyment of a special event.
-"New Year's Eve is going to be so much fun!" people predict as they plan an evening of fine dining and limitless cocktails.
-While some experiences meet expectations ("I got a midnight kiss from my crush!"), in many cases New Year's Eve ends up being a huge let down.
-Combine spending too much money with a terrible hangover ... and it is likely we feel worse the following day than we do most days of the year!
+"New Year’s Eve is going to be epic!" people predict as they plan an evening of fine dining and limitless cocktails.
+While some experiences meet expectations, in many cases NYE ends up being a huge let down.
+Combine spending too much money with a terrible hangover ... are we are likely to feel worse on January 1st than most days of the year!

-Alternately, say you are part of a community volunteer organization.
-In these clubs, often you are counted on to give up time to assist with local projects.
-When the sign-up form comes to your table you smile at the sheet while secretly thinking, "How am I going to get out of this without looking like a jerk?"
-However, people who regularly volunteer report high levels of wellbeing and life satisfaction.
+Alternately, say you are part of a community organization.
+In these clubs, you are often asked to volunteer time to assist with local projects.
+When the sign-up form reaches your table, you smile at the sheet while secretly thinking, "How am I going to get out of this without looking like a jerk?"
+Little do we realize that volunteering is one activity that produces the highest levels of happiness.

-We all enjoy and derive meaning from different activities, and to varying degrees.
-Therefore, we must pay careful attention to the feelings that are produced by everyday actions.
-Use a notebook or electronic document to record your daily tasks and evaluate them according to how happy each made you feel.
-Devoting a few minutes to this practice each day when your memory is fresh will provide valuable insight into what produces true bliss.
+Reflect: Given that feelings of happiness depend on the individual, careful attention must be given to the feelings produced by everyday actions.
+Use a notebook or electronic document to record your daily tasks and evaluate them according to how happy each makes you feel.
+Devoting a few minutes to this practice when your memory is fresh will provide valuable insight into your preferences for genuine enjoyment.

-We imagine when we get a promotion, we will finally have peace.
+When I get a promotion, I will have peace.